Applications for Surface Water Rights and Ownership Changes

 Use the following form(s) to register the use of state water for special purposes, or to request a water right, or modify an existing one.
 There may be fees associated with your request.
 See Application Fees below.

-- Water Rights Permit Package Application and Instructions (TCEQ-10214) or
+- Water Rights Permit Package Application and Instructions (TCEQ-10214) Word or PDF

-- Application for an Extension of Time to Begin or Complete Construction of an Authorized Project (TCEQ-10203) or
+- Application for an Extension of Time to Begin or Complete Construction of an Authorized Project (TCEQ-10203) Word or PDF

 Application for Temporary Permits